MLaroche99/Forced-air_electric_thermal_storage_measure/README.md

 The model is presented in the following article [article link to come] and further instructions are presented within the documentation attached to the measure.
 This work has been developped as part of a graduate research project at the Ecole de technologie supérieure (ETS) and the Laboratoire des technologies de l'énergie (LTE) of Hydro-Québec.

-The second measure, titled "remove_orphaned_object_from_IDF", is meant to be run before adding new ETS devices to the model to prevent fatal errors.
+The second measure, titled "remove_orphaned_object_from_IDF", is meant to be run before adding new thermal storage devices to the model to prevent fatal errors.

 Developer: Mathieu Laroche | mathieu.laroche.2@ens.etsmtl.ca